 How to Make Scones

-Once mostly cooled, pour the glaze over the simple scones.
+- Once mostly cooled, pour the glaze over top.

 I’m comfortable storing glazed scones at room temperature, but if you’re not, glaze only the scones you plan to consume immediately.
 I don’t recommend refrigerating them because they will dry out.

-This a great blank canvas base recipe for scones, and most any fresh fruit, dried fruit, or zest can be added.
-Use what you have, enjoy, and eat seasonal.
+This a great blank canvas base recipe for any kind of fruit scones — most any fresh fruit, dried fruit, or zest can be added.
+Use what you have, enjoy, and eat seasonal!

 - 2 cups all-purpose flour + about 2 to 4 tablespoons for work surface and hands